-Base salary: is an employee's regular salary, excluding superannuation, overtime, bonuses and other additional payments.
-Gender pay gap analysis: an analysis of what is driving an organisation's gender pay gaps, looking at workforce composition by gender, representation in more senior and highly paid roles, etc. Median gender pay gap: is the middle value after sorting the gender pay of organisations in the comparison group from lowest to highest.
-If the number of comparison groups is an even number, the median is the average of the two middle values.
+Average gender pay gap: is the difference in average earnings between women and men in the workforce.
+The average is calculated by adding up a list of employees' wages and dividing by the number of employees.
+Base salary: an employee's regular salary, excluding superannuation, overtime, bonuses and other additional payments.
+Gender pay gap analysis: an analysis of what is driving an organisation's gender pay gaps, looking at workforce composition by gender, representation in more senior and highly paid roles, etc. Median gender pay gap: the difference between the median of what a man is paid and the median of what a woman is paid in an employer.
+The median is found by lining up the pay of every man in the business in order of smallest to largest and finding the mid-point.
+The same is done for the pay of women in that business.
 Relevant Employer: is a private sector employer, higher education employer or commonwealth company or entity that is an employer of 100 or more employees in Australia.
-Submission Group: is a group of legal entities from the same corporate group that have similar gender equality policies and strategies and therefore choose to report to WGEA as one group.
-Total remuneration: this includes all remuneration for an employee, including superannuation, overtime, bonuses and other additional payments.
+A 'relevant employer' can be a standalone company, a corporate group, or a subsidiary of a corporate group.
+An employer's ABN is used to determine the number of employees.
+Total remuneration: includes all remuneration for an employee, including superannuation, overtime, bonuses and other additional payments.